getndazn/kopytko-framework/docs/http.md

 httpAgent = HttpAgent(port)
 ```

-It has only one method - fetch - by calling it, the HttpService will create a request (HttpRequest) according to options passed to it and fulfill the response with HttpResponse.
+It has only one method - fetch - by calling it the `HttpService` will create a request (`HttpRequest`) according to options passed to it and fulfill the response with `HttpResponse`.

 Request options:
-- url - string - request URL
+- `url` - string - request URL
-- headers - associative array - headers fields
+- `headers` - associative array - headers fields
-- method - string - HTTP method
+- `method` - string - HTTP method
-- body - associative array - request body
+- `body` - associative array - request body
-- queryParams - associative array - with  query params
+- `queryParams` - associative array - with  query params
-- compression - (defalt: true) boolean - indicating if the request should be compressed
+- `compression` - (defalt: true) boolean - indicating if the request should be compressed
-- timeout - integer - time after which request should be aborted
+- `timeout` - integer - time after which request should be aborted

-The Response is a node with fields:
+The `HttpResponse` is a node with fields:
-- id
+- `id`
-- httpStatusCode
+- `httpStatusCode`
-- headers
+- `headers`
-- requestOptions
+- `requestOptions`
-- rawData
+- `rawData`
-- failureReason
+- `failureReason`

 The response will be `Invalid` if a request was aborted.